-Analyze only the Format: wildcard1, wildcard2, ... where a wildcard is a string that may contain asterisks. following instances Analyze only the This property is only available for SQL Server reports.
-Its format is the same as in the first following databases property.
-Analyze only the The format is the same as in the first property. following entities Ignore entities with total This property filters exceptions that are not considered important for reporting. time less than n hours This property provides an additional filtering condition (to the previous one).
-It uses relative values Ignore entities with total time less than n percent to filter exceptions that are not considered important for reports that the previous filter did not of their instance eliminate.
+Ignore entities with total time less than n percent of their instance

+This property provides an additional filtering condition (to the previous one).
+It uses relative values to filter exceptions that are not considered important for reports that the previous filter did not eliminate.
 For example, using the previous property, one hour per week may be sufficient for some applications but for others may not.